Natural disaster damage

 [When] advertising includes a positive representation (we consider that promoting of the property in any form amounts to advertising) the licensee is obliged to ensure that they explain the source of the information to the purchaser, and that it will need to be independently verified.
 This was not done in this situation.

-The licensee breached rule 6.4 of the Code of Conduct 2012 and section 72 of the Real Estate Agents Act 2008 as his conduct fell short of the standard expected of a reasonably competent licensee.
+The licensee breached rule 6.4 of the Professional Conduct and Client Care Rules (Code Of Conduct) and section 72 of the Real Estate Agents Act 2008 as his conduct fell short of the standard expected of a reasonably competent licensee.

 He failed to make proper enquiries or seek independent verification when he established that the vendors had not been paid an EQC claim.